- Real Name: Robert “Robbie” Baldwin.

 Ultra luck, Misc. (can change his costume in minor ways: colors, patterns, but it still remains easy to recognize Speedball, 0 HP).

-Alter Ego (controlled, takes the usual 1 phase to transform back), Dependents (Mother, Father), Secret Id, SIA (don’t use Mental Blast over 10 AP).
+Alter Ego (controlled, takes the usual 1 phase to transform back), Dependents (Mother, Father), Secret Id, SIA (not using more than 10 APs pf Mental Blast).

 Alter Ego (controlled), Dependents (Mother, Father), Secret Id.